 LETTERS FROM Paul in Rome are the focus of this week’s New Testament study, and there is a lot of meat here.
 Paul addressed errant teachings that threatened to undermine the gospel of salvation by grace through faith at Colossae and Ephesus.

-PAUL RETURNS to Jerusalem in this week’s study, as we return to Luke’s historical account of Paul’s journey, in spite of warnings from believers from Asia to Judea that he would be arrested and possibly killed.
-But Paul already knew that, since he’d been warned by the Holy Spirit that this is what God had in store for him.
+PAUL RETURNS to Jerusalem in this week’s study, in spite of warnings from believers from Asia to Judea that he would be arrested and possibly killed.
+But Paul already knew that.